cs343d/assignment1-MiniAPL-release/README.md

 ## Getting LLVM

-This project has been tested and developed with LLVM 19.1.6 (released in December 2024).
+This project has been tested and developed with LLVM 18.0.0 and LLVM 19.1.6 (released in December 2024).
 The latest versions of LLVM (> 15.0.0) will likely work, but this has not been tested.

 ### Extra LLVM Info